Brenda Snipes

-Brenda Calhoun Snipes (born 1943) is an American former public official who was the Supervisor of Elections for Broward County, Florida.
+Brenda Calhoun Snipes (October 24, 1943 – November 2, 2023) was an American public official who was the Supervisor of Elections for Broward County, Florida.
 She was appointed by Governor Jeb Bush in 2003.
-Snipes is registered as a Democrat.
-Broward County encompasses the 20th, 22nd, 23rd, and 24th congressional districts.
+Snipes was registered as a Democrat.

 On November 30, 2018, in the aftermath of the controversial 2018 Florida elections, Snipes was removed from office by Governor Rick Scott.
-In an official statement by Scott, he stated her suspension was due to her failure of maintaining order within her office and complaints of malfeasance.
+In an official statement by Scott, he stated her suspension was due to her failure to maintain order within her office and complaints of malfeasance.
 Snipes held a press conference the following day, in which she stated that she rescinds her resignation and plans to fight her suspension.

 On January 18, 2019, Governor Ron DeSantis voided his predecessor's suspension of Snipes and accepted her initial resignation, effective January 4, 2019.

 Early life and education

-Snipes was born in Talladega, Alabama, and majored in modern foreign languages at Talladega College.
+Snipes was born in Talladega, Alabama, on October 24, 1943.
+She majored in modern foreign languages at Talladega College.
 She moved to Florida in 1964 with her husband, Walter Snipes Jr.

-Brenda Snipes graduated with a master's degree in curriculum and instruction for adults from Florida Atlantic University, and was awarded a doctorate in educational leadership from Nova Southeastern University.
+Snipes graduated with a master's degree in curriculum and instruction for adults from Florida Atlantic University, and was awarded a doctorate in educational leadership from Nova Southeastern University.